 Here are the two pages.
 The back panel could have the contact info or the inside panel.
 Once you add all the text, images or any other elements, you can print your brochure on your home printer.
 Make sure you can print borderless.
 Once you printed the first pages, turn over your page and print the other page onto the paper.

 This is how the brochure can look like.
 Nothing fancy or complicated but semi professional looking.

 Popular search terms for this article:

-HOW TO MAKE A BROCHURE, how to make a brochure on microsoft word 2007, brochure, how to make brochure, how to make a brochure on microsoft word, how to make a pamphlet, how to do a brochure, what does a brochure look like, how to create a brochure, how to make a pamphlet on microsoft word 2007
+HOW TO MAKE A BROCHURE, how to make a brochure on microsoft word 2007, how to make brochure, brochure, how to make a brochure on microsoft word, how to do a brochure, how to make a pamphlet, what does a brochure look like, how to create a brochure, how to make a pamphlet on microsoft word 2007